 Silver Spring is an extremely ethnically-diverse town.
 The people who call Silver Spring home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Silver Spring residents report their race to be White, followed by Black or African-American.
 Silver Spring also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.90% of the town’s residents.
-Important ancestries of people in Silver Spring include Irish, English, Ethiopian, German, African and Italian.
+People of Hispanic or Latino origin account for 27.75% of the town’s residents.
+Important ancestries of people in Silver Spring include German, Irish, English, Ethiopian, Italian and African.

 The languages spoken by people in Silver Spring are also diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
 The most common language spoken in Silver Spring is English.
-Other important languages spoken here include Spanish, African languages and French.
+Other important languages spoken here include Spanish, African languages, French and Vietnamese.

 |SILVER SPRING INFORMATION||DETAILS|

 |NUMBER OF HOMES AND APARTMENTS||30,290|